drajnauth/ESP32-Morse-Tutor/README.md

 	Changing: **** to: hey here is my password
 ```
 11. Repeat similar for WiFi SSID and password.
-Enter information associated with your local WiFi
+Enter information associated with your local WiFi.
+Avoid using spaces and special characters.
 Here is an example.
 PLEASE DO NOT USE THIS.
 It will not work!
 ```
 	:> W S